 Find out what people want to know when planning their Rome itinerary.

 With the ruins of a powerful empire in its center and the Vatican towering beside it, Rome is one of the most impressive cities you’ll ever visit!
 Despite all of the ruins, though, the city has managed to stay as lively as it was in Caesar’s time.
 With food markets and colorful street art popping up around the city.

-Over 2000 years of history and drama has given Rome plenty of fabulous attractions to visit.
-Our itinerary for Rome will make sure that you cover as many bases as possible.
+Over 2000 years of history and drama have given Rome plenty of fabulous attractions to visit.
+My itinerary for Rome will make sure that you cover as many bases as possible.

 So, whether this is your first time in the city or you’re already a veteran, be sure to keep my 3-day Rome itinerary with you for a truly epic experience in the Italian capital!

 Insider tip: For those who are short on time, I’d recommend you book a Rome-in-one-day tour.
 Going on this guided tour allows you to skip the line at many attractions, is flexible, features a tailored list of famous monuments (you can choose which ones you want to see), and a driver who also jumps into the role of a professional guide.